playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 > [I've written more about host elements in my article on the topic](https://unicorn-utterances.com/posts/angular-templates-dont-work-how-you-think).
 Please read this if you're left a bit confused on how host elements work.

-At first, this might seem like a roadblock for implementing our `list-item` component properly.
+At first, this might seem like a roadblock to implementing our `list-item` component properly.
 However, there are two features that we can use to fix this problem:

 1. Selecting HTML elements with an attribute name
 2. Host element element/property binding